node-opcua/node-opcua/documentation/creating_a_server_with_a_historizing_variable.md

 It is now time to launch your favorite OPCUA Client to check the results.

-The Vessel exposing the historising VesselPressure variable and its HA Configuration object:
+The Vessel exposing the historizing VesselPressure variable and its HA Configuration object:

 ![](images/image1.png)